Old Brewery, SE10 9LW

 - 11am-11pm Mon-Sat; noon-10:30pm Sun

-Pub, restaurant, and microbrewery in Greenwich.
+Pub and restaurant in Greenwich.

 The pub and restaurant are kept separate, with the latter housed in a very high-ceilinged area to the right of the main entrance.
 The vats for the beer are stacked along one wall of the restaurant, while a distinctive decoration made of thousands of beer bottles overhangs a long line of tables in the centre of the space.
 Smaller tables are recessed in boths around the outside.